drewwalton19216801/butterfly_emulator/README.md

 ### multiply10-blink.asm

-    cargo run -- -r demos/blink.bin (you can add -d to print each instruction to stdout, not recommended with this demo)
+    cargo run -- -r demos/multiply10-blink.bin (you can add -d to print each instruction to stdout, not recommended with this demo)

 ### multiply10-noblink.asm

+    cargo run -- -r demos/multiply10-noblink.bin -d

+### decimal-test.asm

-    cargo run -- -r demos/blink.bin -d
+    cargo run -- -r demos/decimal-test.bin (you can add -d to print each instruction to stdout, not recommended with this demo)

 ### Benchmarking
-By running the following command, you can run a very very unsophisticated benchmark.
+By running the following command, you can run a very very unsophisticated benchmark which uses blink.asm.

     cargo run -- --benchmark
 ### Command-line options